wbEPL/devCEQ/README.md

 create_microsim("./microsim_simple_example")
 ```

-Template microsim app has the following structure, which we explore in detail in specific articles on app's development.
+Template microsim app has the following structure, which we explore in detail in specific articles on app development.

 ```
 ../microsim_simple_example